SuperCowPowers/workbench/docs/core_classes/views/overview.md

 # Views
 !!! tip inline end "View Examples"
-    Examples of using the Views classes to extend the functionality of SageWorks Artifacts are in the [Examples](#examples) section at the bottom of this page.
+    Examples of using the Views classes to extend the functionality of Workbench Artifacts are in the [Examples](#examples) section at the bottom of this page.

 Views are a powerful way to filter and agument your DataSources and FeatureSets.
-With Views you can subset columns, rows, and even add data to existing SageWorks Artifacts.
+With Views you can subset columns, rows, and even add data to existing Workbench Artifacts.
 If you want to compute outliers, runs some statistics or engineer some new features, Views are an easy way to change, modify, and add to DataSources and FeatureSets.

 If you're looking to read and pull data from a view please see the [Views](../../api_classes/views.md) documentation.